nate-lund/animal-architects/docs/20_chapterII.md

 # **Animals as Soil and Landscape Architects**

+## "Abstract"

+The subject of this review is: how do animals impact the physical evolution of soils and terrestrial landscapes?
+Already, there is a wealth of literature on the roles of individual animals and several reviews of animal activities more broadly.
+I propose a framework or conceptual model for classifying these behaviors.
+Through preliminary searching, I identified two “axes” of animal activity: vertical and lateral.
+Vertically, animals either mix or layer soil.
+Laterally, animals create variety in surface structures and/or more broadly influence erosion processes.
+So, in reviewing bioturbation literature, I want to 1) summarize the impacts of animals along these axes, 2) sort papers by their emphasis to analyze trends in the literature, and 3) review current methods for assessing these categories.

 ## Introduction

 Provide a background and on role of animals in soil development.
 Introduce some of the important figures in pedology that discussed animal activity: Fallou, Darwin, Dokucahev, Jenny [LAAS 5050 paper can be used here], to establish importance….